jinseokbae/neural_marionette/README.md

 # Neural Marionette

 ## Introduction
-This is an official pytorch code for the paper, Neural Marionette: Unsupervised Learning of Motion Skeleton and Latent Dynamics for Volumetric Video (AAAI 2022).
+This is an official pytorch code for the paper, Neural Marionette: Unsupervised Learning of Motion Skeleton and Latent Dynamics for Volumetric Video (AAAI 2022, Oral).

 This work is to extract skeletal structure from volumetric observations and to learn motion dynamics from the detected skeletal motions in a fully unsupervised manner.